genneko/website-source/content/playing-with-bsd/application/howto-use-joplin-on-freebsd.md

 * 2020-02-23: Updated the target version to 1.0.185 (Build steps were changed)
 * 2020-03-04: Updated the target version to 1.0.187
 * 2020-03-25: Add a note on Windows file path
+* 2020-03-28: Add a note on restarting Joplin after editing the custom stylesheet.